 If you’re in safety or EHS, you may have heard of risk management.

-But maybe you don’t, and maybe you’ve wondered.
+But maybe you don’t, and maybe you’ve wondered about risk.
 If so, this post is for you.
 We’ll explain what risk management is and how risk management and safety are related.

 Let’s start by defining some terms.
 ISO Guide 73:2009 includes the following definitions:

 - Risk–the effect of uncertainty on objectives